gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open issues

 - How practical is it to lock down the `plugins {}` DSL so tightly
-- What is the significance of plugin ordering?

 ## Plugin spec to implementation mappings